Enjoy Your Event!See Available Deals

 Aside from the above, each samba school may also have their own floats and parade trucks.
 Each school has their own style and theme and the attention to detail is truly fantastic.

 When the results of the special group parades have been determined, the winner’s parade can take place.
-This parade usually takes place on the first Saturday after the initial competitions have taken place – this year it was on the 14th of February.
+This parade usually takes place on the first Saturday after the initial competitions have taken place.

 The Rio de Janeiro Carnival is everything you would expect – loud, proud, vibrant, rhythmic and over the top.
 It stands as a testament to the spirit and creativity of the Brazilian people.
 If this sounds like something you would enjoy (of course you would, who wouldn’t!) why not start planning your carnival adventure today?